pu2clr/Magnetic_Loop_Antenna_Tuner/sources/ArduinoBLE/README.md

 Istead of the Android Application developed for this project, you can use a regular Bluetooth Application like HM10 Bluetooth Serial for iOS or Serial Bluetooth Terminal for Android.
 With these application, you can control your tunner remotely.

+The photos below show the HM10 Bluetooth device (BLE), Android and iOS Aplications

 ## BLE (HM10 - HMSOft TineSine)

 <img src="https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/images/BT03BLE.png" alt="HM10 - HMSOft TineSine"  class="center" >